 The industry is relentlessly marching towards cognitive computing worldwide and the Insurance sector is at the forefront.
 Cognitive computing in effective Claims Management is making a huge difference to insurance carriers.
 With the help of machine learning, deep learning, image recognition, reasoning, and many other intelligent & cognitive automation technologies, cognitive computing is enabling smarter and faster decisions.
 It is making it possible to predict and prevent problems leading to faster complex and ambiguous task execution with high accuracy.
 Faster time-to-market, higher agent effectiveness, lower customer acquisition costs, improved sales, and enhanced delivery on the interaction and customer experience are the new realities for the insurance industry.

 About the Author

-Vikram Singh works as Practice Lead for insurance.
-He is a Business SME, bringing over 20 years of rich exposure in successfully executing and designing insurance solutions for various clients across the globe.
-His vast insurance domain expertise along with in-depth experience of variety of insurance products has been instrumental in bringing quality, innovation, and earning client confidence in the project deliveries.
+Vikram Singh works as an AVP, P&C Business Advisory Specialist for insurance.
+He is a Business SME, bringing over 22 years of rich exposure in successfully executing and designing insurance solutions for various clients across the globe.
+His vast insurance domain expertise along with in-depth experience of a variety of insurance products has been instrumental in bringing quality, innovation, and earning client confidence in the project deliveries.